HenrikDK2/lutris-dxvk-update/readme.md

 ## Usage

-Simply run the script when you want the lastest compiled master from [doitsujin](https://github.com/doitsujin/dxvk) (Remember to make script executable with "chmod +x script_file")
+Simply run the script when you want the lastest compiled master from [doitsujin](https://github.com/doitsujin/dxvk) (Remember to make the script executable with "chmod +x script_file")

 Open Lutris, configure your game and click the **Runner options** tab, find **DXVK Version** and type "latest" inside the field.